I Descend - a meeting place for descendants

 Winifred, daughter of Edward and Winifred Bath was my grandmother who was married four times:

-Her first marriage was to William Warren about 1903; second to William John Smith in 1908 and third to William Carver about 1912.
-Her fourth marriage was to George Frederick Elliott in 1924.
+Her first marriage was to William Warren c.1903, second to William John Smith, 1908 and third to William Carver c.1912.
+Her fourth marriage was to George Frederick Elliott, 1924.
 My mother, Doreen Blanche Elliott was from this marriage.

-Winifred died as Millicent Winifred Elliott in 1960 at Glebe, Sydney NSW.
+Winifred died as Millicent Winifred Elliott 1960 Glebe, Sydney NSW.
 Her daughter, Doreen, is the informant and states Millicent's marriages but children to these marriages are unknown.

-Millicent had another daughter, Marjory Flora who was born on 21 July 1900 at The Home of Hope, Stanley Street, Newtown where Millicent was also residing.
+Millicent had another daughter, Marjory Flora born 21 July 1900 at The Home of Hope, Stanley Street, Newtown where Millicent was also residing.
 She states herself as the mother, Millie Bath, 21 years old and born at Cowra NSW.

 b1811